OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-open-dialog.md

-This is the sixth step of a tutorial that begins with **Excel Tutorial Create Table**.
-You need to complete the preceding steps to get the project in the state that this step assumes.

-Is this tutorial, you learn how to open a dialog in an add-in, pass a message from the dialog process to the task pane process, and close the dialog.
+In this final step of the tutorial, you'll open a dialog in your add-in, pass a message from the dialog process to the task pane process, and close the dialog.
 Office Add-in dialogs are *nonmodal*: a user can continue to interact with both the document in the host Office application and with the host page in the task pane.

 ## Create the dialog page